nipunmehar/VHDL/README.md

 # VHDL
 VHDL Codes

-I am Nipun Mehar Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute Of Information Technology, Nagpur.
+I am Nipun Mehar, Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute of Information Technology, Nagpur.

 This repository has the VHDL Codes for the course of Hardware Description Languages (ECE 303).